 • other cause at age > 50 years ~ 3%

-• several prehospital tests have been developed to facilitate stroke detection (FAST, 3-ISS, C-STAT, LAMS, PASS, RACE, FAST+)
+• several prehospital tests have been developed to facilitate rapid stroke detection (FAST, 3-ISS, C-STAT, LAMS, PASS, RACE, FAST+)

 Typical clinical course